Find Grad Schools

 100% Women

 University of Wisconsin - Stevens Point is the 13th most popular school in the nation for students seeking a graduate certificate in resource management.
 The average in-state tuition for full-time undergraduates is $6,698 per year, while in-state graduate students, on average, pay $8,066 per year.
-During the 2020-2021 academic year, 3 people received their graduate certificate in resource management from UW - Stevens Point.
+During the most recent year for which we have data, 3 people received their graduate certificate in resource management from UW - Stevens Point.
+Of these students, 100% were women and 100% were members of underrepresented racial-ethnic groups.

 #14